diagrid-labs/dapr-zero-trust/README.md

 # Conductor Pizza Store

-This repository contains an example for a distributed Pizza Store application using Kubernetes, [Dapr](https://dapr.io), [Spring Boot](https://spring.io/projects/spring-boot) and [Testcontainers](https://testcontainers.com) to enable developers with an awesome developer experience.
+This repository contains an example for a distributed Pizza Store application using Kubernetes, [Dapr](https://dapr.io), [Spring Boot](https://spring.io/projects/spring-boot) and [Testcontainers](https://testcontainers.com) to enable developers with a smooth developer experience.

 You can run this application on any Kubernetes cluster by following the step-by-step instructions described in this document.
 [Diagrid Conductor](https://www.diagrid.io/conductor) is used to monitor the health of the applications and get insights related to the Dapr configuration.

 ![Pizza Store](imgs/pizza-store.png)

-The Pizza Store application simulates placing a Pizza Order that is going to be processed by different services.
+The Pizza Store application simulates placing a Pizza order that is going to be processed by different services.
 The application is composed by the Pizza Store Service which serves as the front-end and back-end to place the order.
 The order is sent to the Kitchen Service for preparation and once the order is ready to be delivered the Delivery Service takes the order to your door.

 ![Architecture](imgs/distr-pizza-store-architecture-v1.png)

-As any other application, these services will need to store and read data from a state store, and exchange messages via a message broker to enable asynchronous communication.

-This application uses Redis and Kafka, as they are well-known components among developers.
+These services will need to store and read data from a state store, and exchange messages via a message broker to enable asynchronous communication.
+In this case Redis and Kafka are used, as these are well-known components among developers.

 ![Architecture with Infra](imgs/distr-pizza-store-architecture-clients-v1.png)

 As you can see in the diagram, if we want to connect to Redis from the Pizza Store Service we need to add to our applications the Redis client that must match with the Redis instance version that we have available.
 A Kafka client is required in all the services that are interested in publishing or consuming messages/events.
 Because you have Drivers and Clients that are sensitive to the available versions on the infrastructure components, the lifecycle of the application is now bound to the lifecycle of these components.

 Adding Dapr to the picture not only breaks these dependencies, but also remove responsibilities from developers of choosing the right Driver/Client and how these need to be configured for the application to work correctly.
 Dapr provides developers building block APIs such as the StateStore and PubSub API that developer can use without know the details of which infrastructure is going to be connected under the covers.